For Kindle publishing keywords are important. Very important.

 If you are able to write your own books, you may struggle with the cover.
 The program will go over all of the steps to hire a designer on another website such as Fiverr.
 You will learn the best ways to get the most out of your designer for the lowest cost possible.

-Whether you plan on writing your own book, or want to hire a writer, you will learn how to get the best quality doing either one.
-The course offers sources of different companies for going through the book writing process.
-This even includes tips on book plagiarism.
+Whether you plan on writing your own book, or want to hire a writer, you will learn how to get some descent quality books made.
+Stefan offers some different companies you can use to help with the book writing process.

-Marketing is one of the bigger aspects of selling a book.
+Marketing is one of the biggest aspects of selling a book.
 The program will teach you different ways of marketing your book outside of Amazon.
-You will learn how to submit your book to social media groups, your own website, and even other websites.
+You will learn how to submit your book to social media groups and other websites.
+However, this section is a bit out-dated.

 Therefore KMoneyMastery 2.0 is NOT a scam.

 Here are aspects of the course I thought were good and other things I felt were bad or lacking.Click For Best Price

 Before you think about publishing a book, there are a few things you should consider.

 First, there is a lot of competition out on Amazon.
 So it is super important to understand niches.
 This is something that the KMoneyMastery program will teach you – but it doesn’t go too deep into it.